merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 ## Getting new certificates:

-Even if openssl is installed, it cannot check certificates because there're no root certificates in the system.
+Even if openssl is installed, it cannot check certificates.
+There are older ones by OpenCSW in `/etc/opt/csw/ssl/certs`.
+I guess they can be used but better get newer ones.
 I reminded that I had ca-certificates in Linux. ca-certificates needs py-cryptography which needs rust, and rust isn't available for Solaris-SPARC (yet).

-But, ca-certificates is just a script which updates existing certificates.
-If we don't have any, it doesn't do anything.

-It's necessary to install security/mozilla-rootcerts-openssl to get certificates.
-They will be stored in /usr/pkg/etc/openssl/certs.
+But it's just necessary to install security/mozilla-rootcerts-openssl to get certificates.
+They will be stored in /usr/pkg/etc/openssl/certs, and then everything works well!

 ## The result